 No matter the preventative steps that the medical practitioner takes, it is still possible for sepsis to continue developing.
-That’s why it can be complicated to establish a breach of duty when it comes to seeking compensation in sepsis cases.
-The symptoms of sepsis can not only mimic less serious illnesses, but they can also be non-specific.
-That makes misdiagnosis a common issue, and that makes a breach of duty very challenging to determine.
-Consider these factors when assessing your medical injury claims:
+That’s why it can be difficult to establish a breach of duty when seeking compensation in sepsis cases.

-- Do you have evidence that shows a patient not being referred to a hospital, or that they were discharged while still showing clear signs of sepsis symptoms?
+- Do you have evidence that shows a patient doesn’t receive a referral to a hospital?
+Or that they were receive a discharge while still showing clear signs of sepsis symptoms?

 - Did the medical facility take blood tests when the patient showed consistent symptoms?

-- Were blood cultures taken, or was the patient given sufficient CT or MRI scans on the relevant parts of the body?
+- Did medical practitioners take blood cultures?
+Also, did the patient receive sufficient CT or MRI scans on the relevant parts of the body?